 What Do You Actually Do?

 In this work, I frequently collaborate with government agencies, NGOs, and private entities as a change agent, and also regularly present at driver association conferences and car clubs.
-Another citizen advocate and I have been exploring improving driver training and testing with state agencies, driving schools, and other stakeholders in Washington State.
-In September 2016, we, along with several others from state government and the driver training industry, traveled to the UK to learn about their traffic safety ecosystem, widely acknowledged as one of the best in the world.
-What we witnessed was mind-blowing in its integrity, quality, and scope, and we hope to further research and possibly introduce aspects of this system and other international best practices to reduce collisions and serious injuries for new generations of young drivers in our state and beyond.
+For many years, another fellow citizen advocate and I explored improving driver training and testing with state agencies, driving schools, and other stakeholders in Washington State in the US.
+In September 2016, we co-organized and led a fact-finding trip to the UK so that that several officials from Washington State government and the driver training industry could learn about Britain’s traffic safety ecosystem, widely acknowledged as one of the best in the world.
+What we witnessed was incredible in its integrity, quality, and scope, and the result has been a change in thinking about using international best practices to reduce collisions and serious injuries for new generations of young drivers in our state and beyond.

-I have been a member of the Washington State Traffic Safety Commission (WTSC)–led Young Driver Task Force since 2012.
+I was a member of the Washington State Traffic Safety Commission (WTSC)–led Young Driver Task Force from 2012 to 2018.
 Along with fellow citizen Mark Butcher, we are the recipients of a 2015 WTSC Target Zero Award and the 2017 NHTSA Public Service Award for our work in reducing young driver collisions and fatalities in our state.

-I also write extensively for the BMW Car Club of America, with a monthly street driving column in its national magazine Roundel, and also pen a similar column for Zündfolge, the magazine of its Puget Sound Region chapter.
-Other writing credentials include Roadio.com, an online magazine for UK driving instructors and an article cowritten with Candace Lightner, the founder of MADD, on the subject of drugged driving.
+I write about street driving technique, cultural attitudes toward traffic safety, advanced driver-assistance technology (ADAS), and autonomous vehicles for the BMW Car Club of America, with a monthly street driving column in its national magazine Roundel, and also pen a similar column for Zündfolge, the magazine of its Puget Sound Region chapter.
+Other writing credentials include the former Roadio.com, Intelligent Instructor, and an article cowritten with Candace Lightner (the founder of MADD) on drugged driving.
 I also Tweet daily driving news links and tips on Twitter at @DrivingReal.

-Last but not least, I’m a bit of a car club slut.
+Last but not least, I’m a motoring enthusiast and a car club slut of sorts.
 Besides belonging to the local Puget Sound BMW CCA chapter, I’m also a long-time Audi Club NW member and served a three-year stint as the newsletter editor for Fiat Enthusiasts NW.